EthanTheMathmo/simExcel/README.md

 * Need to develop unit tests
 * There are some places where I am switching the activesheet instead of using x.Worksheet(sheet_name).<...> which is more inefficient and is only like that because I didn't know about .Worksheets
 * the error messages pop up system could be simplified as a class system. (e.g., most basic being the PopupWindow, and then making the specific error messages being extensions of that

+## input distributions
+### error catching input
+* lots of things to work on here if there's time.
+* Need to personalise the error catching.
+Example, for beta_prime distirbution, we need beta>1 for the mean to be defined, so if we pass in something with beta <= 1, the default value breaks
+* Catching errors in input, e.g. if they input non numerical characters (perhaps regex it so we get out the right number of floats?)

+### remove/add distributions
+* need a button to allow removal of distributions

 ## Extra features (not sure if all of these will be helpful currently)
 * comprehensive error catching. currently it only catches bits and bobs and there aren't tests designed for each function